ArunJayaraman95/MangaPy/README.md

 5. Pick the chapter range to download and click "Download"
 6. Click "Finish" when done downloading chapters

-## New Features
-* Script generates a Config.txt file to save the user's past chapter range so they don't have to put in the start and the end every time

 ### Pyinstaller
 These are the steps to downloading pyinstaller for easier access to GUI